Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

     // If true, then  a name clash will cause an attempt to auto rename by
     // finding a unique name using an integer suffix. private Boolean autoRename = true;
-    // If true, then created node will be version '1.0 MAJOR'.
-If false, then created node will be version '0.1 MINOR'. private Boolean majorVersion = true;
+    // If true, then created node will be version 1.0 MAJOR.
+If false, then created node will be version 0.1 MINOR. private Boolean majorVersion = true;
     // Should versioning be enabled at all? private Boolean versioningEnabled = true;